scorpiodiagrams/fdg/wiki/appendix_b.md

 (D(f \circ g))(x) = Df(g(x)) \cdot Dg(x).
 \end{equation}$$

-=D= is an example of an operator.
+#Code(D) is an example of an operator.
 An operator is like a function except that multiplication of operators is interpreted as composition, whereas multiplication of functions is multiplication of the values (see equation B.3).
 If $D$ were an ordinary function, then the rule for multiplication would imply that $D^2 f$ would just be the product of $Df$ with itself, which is not what is intended.
 A product of a number and an operator scales the operator.
 So, for example

 ```Scheme
 (((* 5 D) cos) 'x)